-No product is pushed harder in the heating industry than variable speed furnaces.
+Few products are pushed harder in the heating and air conditioning industry than variable speed furnaces.
 There are three reasons for this:

 - Rebates to consumers are closely connected to them.

 - Contractor pricing and bonuses are based on how well they sell these furnaces.

 Because of this, it's difficult to find anything but marketing hype about these furnaces.
 Most of it is not only misleading but wrong.

 Using independent studies and years of consumer experience we can find the true pros and cons of these furnaces.

 Let's first make sure we understand exactly what a variable speed furnace is.

 The term variable speed furnace is used to describe furnaces that have a more energy efficient variable speed blower motor.
 These blower motors move cooled air (in summer) and heated air (in winter) through the ductwork in your home.